MicrosoftDocs/defender-docs/articles/defender-for-cloud/alert-validation.md

 ## Validate Azure Key Vault Threat Detection

-1. If you don’t have a Key Vault created yet, make sure to [create one](../key-vault/general/quick-create-portal.md).
+1. If you don't have a Key Vault created yet, make sure to [create one](../key-vault/general/quick-create-portal.md).
 1. After finishing creating the Key Vault and the secret, go to a VM that has Internet access and [download the TOR Browser](https://www.torproject.org/download/).
 1. Install the TOR Browser on your VM.
 1. Once you finished the installation, open your regular browser, sign-in to the Azure portal, and access the Key Vault page.
 Select the highlighted URL and copy the address.